Why Young Drivers Pay Higher Premiums

-Young drivers have to pay considerably more for car insurance than older, thus experienced drivers.
-However, over half of insurers refuse to cover teenage drivers given the greater risks involved.
+It is well known that young drivers pay higher premiums for car insurance compared to older, experienced drivers.
+However, many insurers will not cover teenage drivers because of the higher risks involved.

 Avoid driving without car insurance.
 A governmental estimate highlights that 1.4m motorists are without insurance cover.
 Uninsured motorists are at risk of being fined of up to £5,000 and getting six to eight points on their licence.

 Should be the main driver or registered keeper of the car, do not insure the car in your parents’ name and add yourself to the policy as a named driver.
 This is called ‘fronting’, a type of insurance fraud which invalidates your policy and can lead to a charge of driving without car insurance.

 Why are car insurance premiums for younger drivers so high?